r-grandorder/tri-hermes/en/pages/heiankyo.md

 Without me reinforcing your body,or using a blessing to protect you from the flames,

 **Medea Lily:**
-<u>You just closed your eyes and fended off the attacks of that animalistic demon</u>!It was incredibly out of character for you, Master!
+<u>You just closed your eyes and fended off the attacks of that animalistic demon</u>!
+It was incredibly out of character for you, Master!

 **Man with a Long Sword:**
 I’m afraid I can’t agree.

 **Man with a Long Sword:**
 Every person who bears a sword is…Well, perhaps I wouldn’t go so far as to say that.

 **Man with a Long Sword:**
 But when one is among the pinnacles of warriors,namely one of <u>Raikou’s Four Heavenly Kings</u>,then such a feat is possible.

 **Man with a Long Sword:**
 ...It’s true, really.

 **Man with a Long Sword:**
 Now then, let’s go again tonight.

 **Man with a Long Sword:**
-We’re looking for our prey.Our Casters.
+We’re looking for our prey.
+Our Casters.

 **Medea Lily:**
 &mdash;Yes, of course.
 I completely agree, Master.

 **--ARROW--:**